oanguenot/webrtcmetrics/README.md

 # WEBRTC METRICS & STATS

-**WebRTCMetrics** is a JavaScript library that aggregates stats received from several `RTCPeerConnection` and generates JSON reports in live during a call as well as a **CDR** ticket at the end of the call resuming the main statistics grabbed.
+**WebRTCMetrics** is a JavaScript library that aggregates stats received from several `RTCPeerConnection` and generates JSON reports in live during a call as well as a **CDR** ticket at the end of the call resuming the main statistics captured.

 **WebRTCMetrics** launches several **probes** that collect statistics.
 Each probe is associated to a `RTCPeerConnection`.